jomjol/AI-on-the-edge-device-docs/docs/Frequent-Reboots.md

-# Basic hardare / configuration issues
+# Basic hardware / configuration issues

 If the device is behaving eratically or not running as expected you can use the following tools trying to identify the root cause: